rackerlabs/support-how-to/content/how-to/cloud-servers/install-apache-on-debian-10/index.md

 ---
-permalink: /install-apache-on-debian-10/
+permalink: install-apache-on-debian-10/
-audit_date:
+audit_date: '2021-04-07'
 title: 'Install Apache on Debian 10'
 type: article
 created_date: '2021-03-11'
 created_by: David Fonseca
-last_modified_date:
+last_modified_date: '2021-04-07'
-last_modified_by:
+last_modified_by: Rose Morales
-product:
+product: Cloud Servers
-product_url:
+product_url: cloud-servers
 ---

-# Install Apache on Debian 10
-In this article, we will explain how to install the Apache server on Debian 10.
+In this article explains how to install Apache on a Debian 10 server.

 ## What is Apache?

 Apache is an open-source, cross-platform web server and it is actively maintained by the Apache Software Foundation.

 ## Prerequisites

 - User with sudo privileges
 - Server running Debian 10
 - ufw firewall

-## Step 1
+## Step 1.
+Update and install apache

 We need to open the terminal and update the repository:

     `# sudo apt update`

 Then, install the apache package:

     `# sudo apt install apache2`

-## Step 2
+## Step 2 Verify installation

-After the installation Apache must be running on our server, to verify it, run the following command:
+Run the following command:

     `# sudo systemctl status apache2`

-We can see _active (running)_.
+We can see **active (running)**.

 ```
     ● apache2.service - The Apache HTTP Server
        Loaded: loaded (/lib/systemd/system/apache2.service; enabled; vendor preset: enabled)